-Based in the School of Language, Literature, Film and Visual Culture, the Film and Visual Culture department offers a progressive approach to researching this influential and vibrant area of study.
+Based in the School of Language, Literature, Music and Visual Culture, the Film and Visual Culture department offers a progressive approach to researching this influential and vibrant area of study.
 Our aim is to train students to become active participants in their own visual culture, as careful scholars and creative practitioners.

 Embedded in the scholastic traditions of a university founded in 1495, our Film and Visual Culture programme combines interaction with top researchers, an attractive teaching environment and excellent facilities.
 Students can also elect to engage with practice-based work at MLitt and PhD level, utilising our Media Lab HD production and post-production facilities.

 Film and Visual Culture plays an important role in the George Washington Wilson Centre for Visual Culture (GWW), which brings together researchers form across our university.
 The GWW acts as a vibrant hub for Postgraduate Research students engaged in visual culture research and fosters rich possibilities for interdisciplinary work.

 - Contemporary art in Eastern Europe

 - Practice-as-research in filmmaking

 - Post-traumatic sites in film and visual culture